 Mike Rogers Said “We Have To Go Through” Trump’s Trade War.
 According to Breitbart, “On Trump’s aggressive use of strategic tariffs to bolster American manufacturing jobs and communities, Rogers says voters know the U.S. must ‘break the paradigm where China won’t allow U.S. products in but is taking advantage of our market,’ and that Trump is the dealmaker-in-chief who can make it happen.
 ‘They believe it’s the right fight to have,’ he said of Michigan voters.
 ‘Remember, these manufacturers have been told for 30 years, ‘no, no, no, we’re going to do something about China.’
 Well, think about where the Democrats are on this.
 They’re basically arguing, ‘oh no, no, [China] should keep those jobs, let them keep doing it so you can pay 50 cents less for your cheesy pool toy.’
 I think people’s mindset has shifted, and they understand this is what we have to go through just to get back to being fair.’”
 [Breitbart, 4/14/25]

-[AUDIO] Mike Rogers Said Tariffs Are “Really Good” For Michigan.
+[AUDIO] Mike Rogers Said Tariffs Were “Really Good” For Michigan.
 “Lloyd Jackson: The big topic is tariffs right now and some uncertainty for the auto industry.
 Do you think it ultimately is a good thing for our state and the industry here?
 Mike Rogers: Ultimately I do.
 I mean, I don't think a permanent tariff on everything is probably the right answer for the country.
 But targeted tariffs, I think, are really good.
 They're a tool.
 I mean, when you get guys like Jamie Dimon who are saying, yeah, targeted tariffs can really make a difference.
 And remember what this is about China.
 China.
 China is not fair in the way it applies its tariffs.
 And so it makes it uncompetitive purposely for American products to compete in China.
 And this is about fairness.
 You know, if you're going to charge 25% on our cars or whatever that tariff might be, we should Why shouldn't we charge 25% for your stuff coming into the country?
 I mean, why do we put our own businesses at a significant disadvantage?
 And I know there was a big push for a while or just be a service economy.
 Well, guess what?
 You can't have a robust, growing, thriving middle class with just a service economy.
 It doesn't work.
 There is a great map.
 It's very disturbing.
 It shows in the 2000, the trade, the major trade partners of the United States and 90% of that map, the world map is blue for the United States.
 10% was China.
 Today, in 2024, actually last year, they produced that map.
 Again, it is 90%, China, 10% the United States.
 That's just unsustainable.
 We cannot allow China to subvert our standing as an economic prowess in a great economy.
 And, you know, you can keep saying, well, you know, just, you know, get we get cheap goods.
 Listen, I don't care about buying cheap plastic toys from China.
 I do.
 When it comes to heavy manufacturing, advanced manufacturing, aerospace, they're trying to take that from us, too.
 And we just can't let it happen.
 Tariffs can be an end to that problem.
 And this is a 30 year problem.
 This wasn't didn't happen for years.
 This is a 30 year problem.
 Going to be really hard to fix.
 I give the president all the credit in the world for trying to stop the bleeding of our middle class here in America, including Michigan.”
 [JR Mornings, 4/15/25]

 [AUDIO] Mike Rogers Said Tariffs “Can Be Very, Very Effective.”
 “I think tariffs as a tool, a targeted tool that are temporary, can be very, very effective.
 And here's why you have to do it.
 Think of this American automobile industry.
 80% of engines and drive train are produced somewhere else, not in the United States, certainly not in Michigan.
 That's that's really not sustainable for a long term automobile industry.
 And I'm not talking about just assembly.
 I'm talking about production of engines and transmissions and all of those things is produced somewhere else around the world.
 And that that has to end.
 And by the way, some of those countries are not treated as very fair on the tariff front.
 We get higher tariffs than they're charging and they're trying to keep our products out of their markets.
 So we I believe that the less we have to do this at some point.
 I mean, China showed us today, Brian, why this is so important.
 They decided they were going to the materials to make these magnets.
 They were going to stop export of these things, which really hurts a military industry, electric cars, all of these things.
 And they did it because they can.
 And we put ourselves in a position to let them do that to us.
 We cannot sustain this.
 It's not sustainable if we ever had a major conflict in the world, guess what?
 Who's building our engines?”
 [Brian Kilmeade Show, 4/15/25]